ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **Big Don / Big Red Note / Finisher Note:** A strong beat that can be hit with both Drum Center keys at the same time for extra score.
 - **Big Kat / Big Blue Note / Finisher Note:**  A strong beat that can be hit with both Drum Rim keys at the same time for extra score.
 - **BPM:** An acronym for “beats per minute” used to determine the tempo of a song.
 - **Slider / Drumroll:** A yellow bar with ticks inside of it which are played with any of the assigned keys.
 These ticks are usually snapped to 1/4 corresponding to the song's BPM.
-If the BPM is lower than 125 this changes to 1/8 snapping and 1/2 snapping if the BPM is higher than 250.
+If the BPM is lower than 125, the snapping will change to 1/8.
+If the BPM is higher than 250, it will change to 1/2.
 If slider tick rate is set to 3, the slider ticks will instead snap to 1/3.
 - **Spinner:** A round element that requires the player to alternate between hitting Don/Kat for a determined number of times, which is shown in the center of the spinner.
 This number depends on the Overall Difficulty of the map as well as the length of the spinner.
 - **Bar Line:** A line that appears on the playfield and determines the start of a measure if the BPM is higher than 75.
 If the BPM is smaller or equal to 75 bar lines will be drawn on every beat.
 - **Overlap:** A note that partially or totally covers other note(s) in the playfield.